Definition of Portfolio Optimization

 The disadvantages of portfolio optimization can be explained through the following points:

-- Some assumptions taken by the portfolio managers while choosing an optimal portfolio like a frictionless market is untrue in reality, there are frictions like transaction cost and other constraints that complicate the process of portfolio optimization.
+- Some assumptions taken by the portfolio managers while choosing an optimal portfolio like a frictionless market are untrue in reality, there are frictions like transaction cost and other constraints that complicate the process of portfolio optimization.

 - Another assumption that is taken in the process of portfolio optimization while following modern portfolio theory is that returns are normally distributed, but in reality, returns can be skewed, kurtosis, etc. The assumptions can throwback incorrect results which could result in the loss of money.